AnthonMS/DiscOllama/README.md

 Later edit: I have stumpled upon the official discollama discord bot used in the Ollama discord server.
 This is a very good starting point, so I will be borrowing the code to expand on it instead of reinventing the wheel.

 ## Getting Started (No requirements.txt yet.
-This is going to change a lot in the next couple of days.)
+This is going to change a lot.)

 1. Clone the repository.
 2. Install the required Python packages by running `pip install -r requirements.txt`.